 While the diamond may be “unconquerable,” ruby is king.
 Its name derives from the Sanskrit ratnaraj, meaning “king of precious stones,” and for centuries it was the talisman of power and royalty.

-Historically, it is in Asia that the ruby has been most prized.
+Historically, it is in Asia that the ruby has been most prized and was one of the rarest gemstones back in the day.
 Some texts suggest that the stones were traded as early as 200 BC along China’s North Silk Road, when ancients believed the gemstones would offer protection.
 Chinese warriors adorned their armor with the gems, while Burmese warriors even implanted them beneath their skin.
 The gem’s blood-red color also associated it with power over life, and ancient Asian cultures believed each ruby was formed from a drop of the “heart’s blood of Mother Earth.”

 The sapphire is the famous sister of the ruby – both belong to the corundums family of gemstones.
 Both rubies and sapphires score a 9 out of 10 on the Mohs Scale of Hardness, making them second only to the diamond in durability.
 Unlike a ruby, however, a sapphire can be found in a rainbow of colors, though traditionally they are most prized for their blue and violet hues.
 In fact, the stone’s name is derived from the Latin saphirus and the Greek sapheiros, both of which mean “blue.”

 Did you know?
 Because of its natural hardness, sapphires also have more practical uses.
 They have been used in place of glass in some applications, such as luxury watches and even Apple phones.